 TVA needs to manage the vegetation within its active transmission line ROWs to assure the safe and reliable operation of its transmission facilities.
 Routine assessment methods to establish a basis for vegetation control measures were evaluated in a programmatic Environmental Impact Statement (PEIS) released in 2019.
-This Environmental Assessment addresses the planned Fiscal Year 2024 vegetation management of individual transmission line segments and tiers from the PEIS providing a more site-specific review and analysis.
+This Environmental Assessment tiers from the PEIS and addresses the planned Fiscal Year 2024 vegetation management of individual transmission line segments and tiers from the PEIS providing a more site-specific review and analysis.
 TVA proposes to target previously cleared or maintained areas along some segments of ROWs in TVA's twelve managed ROW sectors across TVA's power service area.
 Typically, vegetation management activities consist of herbicide application (90%), mechanical control (6% - i.e., brush hogs, equipment mounted saws) and manual methods (4% - i.e., chainsaw, handsaw).
 Tree work would be limited to trees that would present an immediate hazard to the reliability of the transmission system.

-The PEIS document was prepared at the programmatic level to encompass ROW vegetation management across TVA's transmission system.
+The PEIS was prepared at the programmatic level to encompass ROW vegetation management across TVA's transmission system.
 A Record of Decision was issued in October 2019 indicating TVA's preferred vegetation management program would be to manage the full extent of the ROW to a meadow-like end-state.
-However, TVA will not fully implement this program at this time.
-Current plans are to follow vegetation management methods as prescribed by a July 31, 2017 court injunction order currently in place in the Sherwood v.
-TVA litigation.
-TVA will continue to maintain the buffer zones on the edges of its ROW in a manner as described in its 1997 and 2008 Line Maintenance Manuals (TVA 1997; TVA 2008) and tree work would be limited to trees that would present an immediate hazard to the reliability of the transmission system.
+TVA will not fully implement this program at this time, as TVA's ROW vegetation management methods are subject to certain restrictions and limitations from an injunction issued by the district court for the Eastern District of Tennessee in Sherwood v.
+TVA, No. 3-12-CV-156.
+So long as the injunction is in place, TVA will continue to maintain the buffer zones on the edges of its ROW in a manner as described in its 1997 and 2008 Line Maintenance Manuals (TVA 1997; TVA 2008) and any tree work would be limited to trees that would present an immediate hazard to the reliability of the transmission system.